Dr Steve WrightLearning Technologist

 Icompleted my PhD in E-Research and Technology Enhanced Learning in 2014, making extensive use of ATLAS.ti and creating new methods and techniques for multi-modal conversation analysis., ethnomethodology and actor-network theory.

-I am interested in mobile work, mobile methods and developing theory around the use of technologies in complex, fluid mobile environments and research methods for exploring these.
+I am also interested in mobile work, mobile methods and developing theory around the use of technologies in complex, fluid mobile environments and research methods for exploring these.
 I draw extensively on actor-network theory, ethnomethodology and ethnographic methods.
-I have undertaken small-scale research projects into mobile learning in informal learning communities.

 Previous Work and Research

 I have previously worked with the Department of Management Leadership and Learning on the HEIF funded Leadership For Sustainability Learning Network through the Managament Leadership and Learning departmentand the Leadership for Sustainability the Dept Educational Research as Learning Technologist setting up the Doctoral Programme in E-Research and Technology Enhanced Learning and as learning technologist (maternity cover) for the Dept. Linguistics on their MA in Language Testing (By Distance) and MA in English Language (By Distance) programmes in 2009.
 I ahve also supported the Networked learning Conference.

 I have an MSc in TESOL from the University of Stirling in which I specialised in Computer Applications for Language Learning.
 I have previously worked for the BBC as an Interactive Course Developer and as a web designer in the UK, South Africa and Australia.

 Eden Vision: Analysis and Insight: An independent review of the evidence gathered during the Autumn 2018 Eden District Council public engagement exercise

 Ford, C.J., Wright, S., Convery, I., Smith, D., Heron, G. 06/2019 49 p.